 Career Services Center – The UNCG Career Services Center offers advice and resources for graduate students seeking academic, industrial, or professional employment.
 These resources include information on crafting a CV or resume, learning to interview effectively, and building networks.

-The Office of Leadership and Service-Learning at UNCG serves as a catalyst for experiential curricular and co-curricular leadership development and service-learning initiatives that empower students to effect positive change and serve as citizen leaders in a global community.
+The Office of Leadership and Civic Engagement at UNCG serves as a catalyst for experiential curricular and co-curricular leadership development and service-learning initiatives that empower students to effect positive change and serve as citizen leaders in a global community.
 Through civic engagement, integrated learning, and reflective practice we equip students to develop a personal, professional and civic identity.